 Real-life Conversations With Native Speakers

 - Travel to Iran.
 Many nationalities are eligible for a visa-on-arrival at Imam Khomeini International Airport.
 It’s one of the most hospitable places you could ever hope to travel.
-(Don’t believe me?
-Watch my film!)
+If you don't believe me, watch my film!

-- Couchsurfing is ubiquitous in every major city in Iran.
-You’ll have no trouble convincing people to talk to you in Persian.
+- Couchsurfing is easily doable in every major city in Iran.
+You'll have no trouble convincing people to talk to you in Persian.

 - If you can’t get to Iran, try Tajikistan, Uzbekistan or even north-west Afghanistan.

 - Just as with any other language, you don’t necessarily have to travel there to find native speakers.
-If you live in a big, global city, you’re very likely to find an Iranian community already there.
-Check out Couchsurfing and filter by language – or start tracking down locals via your nearest Persian restaurant, where Iranian emigrants will often go for a taste of home.
+If you live in a big, global city, you’re very likely to find an Iranian community there.
+Start tracking down locals via your nearest Persian restaurant, where Iranian emigrants will often go for a taste of home.
 (Plus, Persian food is awesome.)

 Good luck! موفق باشی!